Nuix/discover-api-toolkit/powershell/readme.md

 Until this module is available in PowershellGallery, you can install directly from Github
 1. Clone this repository
 2. Change to the `powershell` directory
+3. Import the module: `Import-Module \\Path\to\RingtailAPI`
-3. Install the module by copying the RingtailAPI directory to one of the valid module locations outlined here: https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx
+4. Alternatively, install the module by copying the RingtailAPI directory to one of the valid module locations outlined here: https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx
-4. Alternatively: `Import-Module \\Path\to\RingtailAPI`
+5. Verify that the module is loaded correctly:
+`Get-Command -Module RingtailAPI`
+This should provide a list of commands provided by the module.

 # Manage your tokens and keys
 This module looks for a configuration file in <$home>\.ringtail\config.
 Although you can edit it with any text editor (it's json format), you can also use a series of methods to create and manage various *profiles*.
 Each *profile* maps to a combination of Ringtail portal, apikey, token, and uri to the portal API endpoint.